TheMEMOLab/Bio326-NMBU/Doc/CaseStudyMetaGBion326.md

 echo -e "Metabat2\t$MB\nMaxBin2\t$MX"

 ```
->[!
-Important]
+>[!Important]
-> The number of Bins in each run (user) can change due to lack of seed set parameter in MaxBin2.
+>The number of Bins in each run (user) can change due to lack of seed set parameter in MaxBin2.

 ## 5. Dereplication